lspestrip/Stripeline.jl/docs/src/simulation_tutorial.md

 tod = sky_tod + noise_tod
 ```

-8. nothing changes apart from `baseline_len` definition (since now different units can have a different amount of baselines to compute)
+8. nothing changes apart from `baseline_len` definition (since now different units can have a different amount of baselines to compute).

 The `destripe` function already takes into account the presence of multiple computing units: each partial TOD is loaded separately and partial maps are build, but then MPI functions are called to make different ranks "talk together" in order to obtain in output a single global destriped map.

 ```